Lumesh Syntax Manual 1 (Basic Syntax)

 (left-closed, right-open) or..

-(closed interval), with no spaces on either side.
-Variable expansion is supported.0..<10 # does not include 10
+(closed range), with no spaces on either side.

 :step